macaroonforu/Interactive-Library/README.md

 Can remove books as well.

-CLICK THIS LINK TO TRY IT OUT: https://macaroonforu.github.io/Interactive-Library-/
+CLICK THIS [LINK](https://macaroonforu.github.io/Interactive-Library-/) TO TRY IT OUT

 IDEAS FOR FUTURE IMPROVEMENT: